W1ll011/Data-Analysis-Projects/README.md

 ### Findings and Analysis

-The wafer had an overall die yield of **47.83%**, with **521,664 DPM**.
+The wafer had an overall die yield of **90.64%**, with **93,587.52 DPM**.
 By far, the most common cause of die failure was parametric: drain-source current (Idss) being larger than the chosen boundary of 1 nA.

-The wafer was divided into 12 30 degree sectors to aid in anaylzying defect location.
+The wafer was divided into 12 30 degree sectors to aid in analyzing defect location.
 Sector 8 contained the fewest failures (17), whilst Sector 4 had the most with 33 - all parametric.
 The 13 physical defects were spread across 7 sectors, with Sector 6 having the most (5).
 There was a crack in this sector, which can be what led to the oxide defect, contamination and short circuits.
 All sectors contained a minimum of 15 parametric failures.